-The following is an overview of how MoveIt! works.
-For more concrete documentation and details see the tutorials
+The following is an overview of how MoveIt works.
+For more concrete documentation and details see the tutorials or the developers’ concepts.

-The users can access the actions and services provided by move_group in one of three ways:
+The users can access the actions and services provided by move_group in three ways:

 In C++ - using the move_group_interface package that provides an easy to setup C++ interface to move_group